 Biden and Harris, Trump and Vance attend Sept.
 11 memorial events

-Trump and Vance also stopped briefly at a New York fire station, where they met with first responders.

-None made formal remarks at the event, which was largely a reading of the names of those who died by members of their families.
+None made formal remarks at the solemn event, where the names of those who died were read by their families.

-Around midday, Biden and Harris visited the Flight 93 National Memorial in Shanksville, Pa., where they took in a wreath laying ceremony.
+Around midday, Biden and Harris visited the Flight 93 National Memorial in Shanksville, Pa., for a wreath-laying ceremony.
 Trump also laid a wreath at the site later in the afternoon.

+Trump and Vance visited a New York fire station, while Biden and Harris visited a fire station near the Shanksville site.

-Biden and Harris will conclude the day with an event this evening at the Pentagon in Arlington, Va., according to the White House.
+Biden and Harris concluded the day with an event alongside Defense Sec.
+Lloyd Austin at the Pentagon in Arlington, Va.

 Their trip to all three major memorial sites mirrors President Biden's 2021 itinerary to mark the 20th anniversary of the attacks.